valeIT/valeIT.github.io/_posts/2019-12-05-star-wars-jedi-fallen-order-first-impression.md

 - Few bugs

-I'm used to experience lots of bugs in a newly released game.
+I'm used to experiencing lots of bugs in a newly released game.
 Usually during the first month they are pretty unbearable in most AAA games.
 Here I did not find any major issues.
 What I found were really minor problems that did not affect the enjoyment of the game at all.

 - Monetization

-Finally an EA game that does not have predatory microtransactions or a subcription.
+Finally an EA game that does not have predatory microtransactions or a subscription.
 What a breath of fresh air.

 - Star Wars Story And Characters